Bsingh2697/Assessment/README.md

  Shopify Flashlist is used for better performance when rendering media.

-## Issue with the the ts extention files not working on iOS
+## Issue with the the ts extention Video files not working on iOS